Skip to contents

 #> # ℹ 374 more rows

-If you need the same indicators for all geographies, you can pass "all" as the geographies parameter:
+If you need the same indicators for all entities, you can pass "all" as the entities parameter:

 wdi_get(